shohan20/picast/README.md

 # Picast
 Picast is a photo sharing website where people can easily organize images and albums.
-Whenhub api has been used so that people can easily organize and cast their albums in whencast.
+Whenhub api is used so that people can easily organize and cast their albums in whencast.
 # Features
 <ul >
         <li >personal user account</li>